 Improved social opportunities for patients who feel less isolated and develop new friendships.

 Respite opportunities for carers

-'The fact that she's there while I'm out gives me some peace of mind .. it's a great service .. absolutely marvellous.' (carer feedback)
+'The fact that she's there while I'm out giving me some peace of mind...... it's a great service .. absolutely marvellous.' (carer feedback)

-It’s a light touch way of keeping contact with the hospice for patients who don't necessarily need specialist support at that time.
-It's a better use of resources as otherwise a clinical member of staff might have needed to remain involved.
+It’s a light touch way of keeping in contact with the hospice for patients who don't necessarily need specialist support at that time.
+It's a better use of resources as otherwise, a clinical member of staff might have needed to remain involved.